input-output-hk/plinth-static-analyzer-research/audits/Plinth.md

 ## Optim Bonds and Pools

-**Description**
+**Auditor**: Tweag

-From: Tweag To: Optim
+**Auditee**: Optim

-**Summary:** Users of the Optim protocol deposit their assets into pools called vaults.
+**Description**: Users of the Optim protocol deposit their assets into pools called vaults.
 These pools of funds are invested by smart contracts that are coded with one or more investment strategies and designed to allocate and reallocate funds to maximize the assets yield potential.
 Each vault deals with a different element of yield generating Cardano DeFi.

-**Findings**
+### Findings

 **May be relevant**

 - **2.3.1.1. uniqNFT can be redirected when posting a bond:** Minting policy doesn't verify minted uniqNFT goes to correct validator address, allowing redirection to arbitrary address.
-Detectable pattern: minting policy missing destination address validation for minted tokens [MISSING-ADDRESS-VALIDATION]
+<ins>Detectable pattern</ins>: minting policy missing destination address validation for minted tokens [MISSING-ADDRESS-VALIDATION]
 - **2.3.1.4.
 Pool tokens target is unchecked:** Minting policy doesn't verify where minted pool tokens are sent, allowing redirection to arbitrary addresses or minting without pool creation.
-Detectable pattern: minting policy missing destination address validation for minted tokens [MISSING-ADDRESS-VALIDATION]
+<ins>Detectable pattern</ins>: minting policy missing destination address validation for minted tokens [MISSING-ADDRESS-VALIDATION]
 - **2.3.1.8.
 Funds can be locked after datum tampering:** Validator doesn't verify continuing output datum during partial redemption, allowing attackers to modify datum fields and break subsequent operations.
-Detectable pattern: continuing output at same script address without any datum validation (neither full equality nor field-specific checks) [UNVALIDATED-CONTINUING-DATUM]
+<ins>Detectable pattern</ins>: continuing output at same script address without any datum validation (neither full equality nor field-specific checks) [UNVALIDATED-CONTINUING-DATUM]

 **Not relevant**